Blue Jackets-Maple Leafs stream: 2020 NHL Stanley Cup Qualifiers

-NBCSN’s coverage of the NHL’s Return to Play continues with Tuesday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
-Coverage begins at 4 p.m.
+NBCSN’s coverage of the NHL’s Return to Play continues with Thursday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
+Coverage begins at 8 p.m.
 ET on NBCSN.
-Watch the Blue Jackets-Maple Leafs Game 2 stream at 4 p.m.
+Watch the Blue Jackets-Maple Leafs Game 3 stream at 8 p.m.
 ET on the NBC Sports app by clicking here.

-Joonas Korpisalo got the nod over Elvis Merzlikins and shut out the Maple Leafs in Toronto in his postseason debut.
-He stopped 28 shots to record the first postseason shutout in Blue Jackets history.
-The game was scoreless until Cam Atkinson netted the game-winning goal 65 seconds into the third period.
-Atkinson also had an assist on Alexander Wennberg’s empty-netter.
-The 31-year-old had not played a meaningful game since February 8 after missing time due to an ankle injury.
+After being shutout in Game 1, Auston Matthews scored the Leafs’ first goal of the series with four minutes remaining in the second period of Game 2.
+This snapped Joonas Korpisalo’s 96-minute shutout streak to start the postseason.
+Captain John Tavares scored on a breakaway in the third period before Morgan Rielly’s empty-netter.

-The low-scoring, defensive style played to the Blue Jackets’ strengths – only two teams allowed fewer goals per game in the regular season than Columbus.
-A tight game in the third period is also familiar to the Blue Jackets, as they were tied with Minnesota for most regular season wins when entering the third period tied (12).
+With less than two minutes to play in the third period, Jake Muzzin was taken off on a stretcher after colliding with Oliver Bjorkstrand.
+Muzzin was down on the ice for an extended period of time before being taken to a local hospital.
+He was discharged overnight and returned to the team hotel but has been ruled out for the remainder of this series.

 WHAT: Columbus Blue Jackets vs. Toronto Maple Leafs